• Skip to primary navigation

 Jump to Recipe Print Recipe

-This Fall Cobb Salad is packed with the fun flavors and textures of the season.
-The salad is finished off with a rosemary and apple cider vinegar salad dressing.
+This fall cobb salad is packed with the fun flavors and textures of the season, like apples, sweet potatoes, and pomegranates.
+Then it's finished off with a rosemary and apple cider vinegar salad dressing.

 Want To Save This Article?